LCOGT/lcogtsnpipe/manual.md

 ### WCS solution
 * **Call**: ```-s wcs```
 * **Description**: Generate a WCS solution for a given observation.
 In general, this stage does not need to be run when starting analysis from observations that have been reduced with Banzai (which is recommended) as Banzai solves the WCS solution (files processed by Banzai end in `.e91.fits`).
 If Banzai fails to solve the WCS solution, then the WCS column will be populated with 4 - this means you may need to run the WCS stage manually.
+If the file was marked with `n` in the `checkwcs` stage or previously marked with `b` and resurrected, the value will be 9999.0.
+The easiest way to fix this is the run the `wcs` stage with `-s wcs -b wcs`.
 * **Recommended Options**:

 * **Other Options**: